SciML/SciPyDiffEq.jl/README.md

 ## Benchmarks

-The following benchmarks demonstrate a **1000x performance advantage for the pure-Julia methods over the Julia-accelerated (3x) SciPy ODE solvers** across a range of stiff and non-stiff ODEs.
+The following benchmarks demonstrate a **1000x-5,000,000x performance advantage for the pure-Julia methods over the Julia-accelerated (3x) SciPy ODE solvers** across a range of stiff and non-stiff ODEs.
 These were ran with Julia 1.2, MATLAB 2019B, deSolve 1.2.5, and SciPy 1.3.1 after verifying negligible overhead on interop.

+(Yes, it sounds ridiculous, so run the benchmarks yourself)

 #### Non-Stiff Problem 1: Lotka-Volterra